elucian/bee/syntax/classes.md

 A class can have object attributes and class attributes.

-**Object attributes**
+* object attributes are declared with qualifier "self"
+* class attributes are declared with qualifier "this"

+### Object attributes

+Object attributes are declared in local context and represent variables.

+**notes**

-* To declare and use object attributes we use scope qualifier self.*
+* To declare and use public attributes we use scope qualifier `self.name`,
-* To access public object attributes we can use object name as qualifier:
-* Oh yes, attributes can be public or private.
-Private attribute start with _
+* Attributes can be private if name start with `_` like `self._name`
+* Object attributes can have one different value for each object instance.

 Declaration:
 ```